What is Intellectual Property Anyway?

 Nonobviousness.
 If an invention is not identical to the prior art (prior products or processes), then it is considered novel.
 Stated differently, the invention is compared to the prior art, and then a determination is made as to whether the differences between the prior art and the new invention would have been obvious to a person having ordinary skill in the type of technology used in the invention/technical field of the invention.
 An invention would be “obvious” if someone knowledgeable in the particular area relating to the invention would regard your invention as already known.
-Even if the identical invention is not currently existing, but an ordinary person skilled in the art were to combine several references, then it would be obvious.
+Even if the identical invention is not currently existing, but an ordinary person skilled in the art was to combine several references, then it would be obvious.
 Non-obviousness is defined as a sufficient difference from what has been used or described before that a person having ordinary skill in the area of technology related to the invention would not find it obvious to make the change.
 In other words, a determination of whether the improvement is more than the combination of or predictable use of prior art elements according to their established functions.

 How to Protect Your Patent

 Patents are issued by the U.S. Patent and Trademark Office and grants the owner an exclusive right to exclude others from making, using, selling, offering to sell, and importing an invention for a limited period of time.